|Other TX Resources|

 1917-18 WWI Draft Registrations

-Cities and towns located in Morris County include Daingerfield, Lone Star, Hughes Springs, Naples, Omaha.
+Cities and towns located in the County include Daingerfield, Lone Star, Hughes Springs, Naples, Omaha.

 Morris County vital records can be found at the Texas Office of Vital Records has copies of birth and death records reported from 1903.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Texas for current fees and application process.